In keeping with our ABC phrases, A is "Ask and Accept", and now B is "Believe and Be Bold."

-I challange you to know your God, and wholeheartedly believe in all that He says He is, and then move steadily forward in boldness, knowing He will be both present and active.
+I encourage you to know your God and wholeheartedly believe in all of who he is; and then, move steadily forward in boldness, knowing that he will be both present and active in all that he has asked you to do.
 If you choose this route, both you and all those around you will be blessed.
-So decide today, my friend, to run to your battle line, because faithful is He who calls you, and He also will bring it to pass.
-(I Thess.
-5:24)

 So decide today to run to your battle line, because faithful is He who calls you, and He also will bring it to pass.
 (I Thessalonians 5:24)